kujukuju/DiscordToTwitter/README.md

 You must apply for elevated twitter API access in order to upload media. https://developer.twitter.com/en/portal/products/elevated

+You must also approve read and write settings in the `User authentication settings` page.

+Be sure your access token says `Created with Read and Write permissions`.
+If it doesn't you need to regenerate your access token.

 Edit `users.txt` to add the users you want to be able to post twitter content.

 Create `channels.txt` in the root folder of the project.